evilbert82/hello-world/README.md

 # HelloAPI
-Hello API is a practice RESTful API.
+HelloAPI is a practice RESTful API.